SocietyProtocol/Content-Library/Published/Articles/The state That Binds (Shared Reality).md

 In this process, everyone gets a bit (or a lot) confused.
 The shared reality that we participate in goes through two levels of indoctrination and transmutation:

 1. From private subjective truth into a shared reality (consensus)
-2. From clear-ish shared reality into warped duality, as parties fight to manipulate the shared reality for personal gain (serving as a political mask and narrative of the tribe).
+2. From clear-ish shared reality into a twisted and warped one––as parties fight to manipulate the shared reality for personal gain (serving as a political mask and the narrative of the tribe).

 ![[twisting-shared-reality.png|500]]<center>So much of our reality gets lost in transmission.
 Time and space bend and warp it 🧬.</center>